Humany/humany-docs/widgets/adapters/custom-adapter.md

 ![](images/adapter-settings.png)

-**IMPORTANT:** Make sure to make the Contact Method available on your widget.
+**IMPORTANT:** Make sure to make the Contact Method added to your widget.
 For more information, read the FAQ inside Humany admin.

 ## Create the adapter
 Create a plain javascript object with the property `map` set to the client name you specified inside the Contact Method and an `execute()` function, as shown below.
 The `execute()` function will be invoked when the associated Contact Method is executed inside the widget.